pwolfe8/receptionCenterPiece/README.md

 - [AA_3V_Boost5V](<https://cad.onshape.com/documents/a1963687730519ec8fcaa736/w/4932db5a468bc2b8e7c12e8f/e/31f6f86f6f40c3d5acde4a41?renderMode=0&uiState=616b1a22ca3c791168b4c31e>)

 ## Painting & Decoration
 I did not do the painting/decoration my wife and her sister did.
+My wife also came up with the concept.

-But the premise was paint a thin copper layer leaving some black showing underneath to look like worn copper for more of a steampunk feel.
+The premise for painting was paint a thin copper layer leaving some black showing underneath to look like worn copper for more of a steampunk feel.
 DO NOT print the smooth interface between the ring gear and the sun/planetary gears as it will add too much friction to move easily.

 Here's a quick DO NOT paint list: